African Things To Do

 How many days do I need in Uganda?

 For a gorilla-focused trip, 4–6 days can work.
 For chimps + safari + gorillas, 7–10 days is ideal.
 For a full route including Murchison Falls, plan 10–14 days.
+You can also read How Many Days Do You Need in Uganda?.

 What’s the best first-time Uganda route?